General sizes

 01

-Half-body or full-body phone photos work.
+Use the guided camera or choose a half-body or full-body phone photo.
 Even lighting and a plain wall help.

 Fit your head inside the guides, then export the exact pixel file or a print sheet.